jillesvangurp/kt-search/manual/Aggregations.md

 ## Picking apart aggregation results

-Probably the most used aggregation is the terms aggregation.
-We'll use this query as an example.
+Probably the most used aggregation is the `terms` aggregation:

 ```kotlin
 val response = client.search(indexName) {